Student Visa

 • Your minor children are permitted to attend school in the United States while accompanying you.

-• U.S. Embassies and Consulates will adjudicate visa applications that are based on a same-sex marriage in the same way that we adjudicate applications for opposite gender spouses.
+• U.S. Embassies and Consulates adjudicate visa applications for same-sex spouses in the same way that we adjudicate applications for opposite gender spouses.

 • A valid U.S. visa in an expired passport is still valid.
 Unless canceled or revoked, a visa is valid until its expiration date.
 If you have a valid visa in your expired passport, do not remove it from your expired passport.
 You may use your valid visa in your expired passport along with a new valid passport for travel and admission to the United States.